 Dambach-la-Ville is known as one of the largest wine-growing towns in Alsace with a vineyard extending to 450 hectares.

 Covering an area of 56.20 hectares, the famous Frankstein Vineyard is classified as Grand Cru and produces a wine of great renown.

 The castle in ruins stands on a granit rock in the mountain of Dambach, between the valley of Villé and the plain.
-The Berstein castle was built in the beginning of the 12th century and was conquered by the Bishop of Strasbourg in 1227.
+The Bernstein castle was built at the beginning of the 12th century and was conquered by the Bishop of Strasbourg in 1227.
 It has kept beautiful Romanesque twin windows.